wangziqi2013/wangziqi2013.github.io/_posts/2019-12-24-understand-zsim-cc-sim.markdown

 One design decision is whether to send `PUTS` requests to parent caches when the block is clean.
 In general, sending clean write backs help parent cache to manage their sharer lists by removing the sharer eagerly and making the list precise.
-Imprecise sharer lists do not affect correctness, but will incur extra coherence messages to caches that do not actually hold the block. zSim decouples the creation and processing of `PUTS` requests. `PUTS` requests are always sent whenever possible, but parent caches just ignore them.
-Since zSim does not model network utilization, and assumes that all invalidations are sent in parallel, not cleaning the sharer list eagerly will not affect simulation result.
+Imprecise sharer lists do not affect correctness, but will incur extra coherence messages to caches that do not actually hold the block. zSim decouples the creation and processing of `PUTS` requests. `PUTS` requests are always sent whenever possible, but parent caches may just ignore them.
+Since zSim does not model network utilization, and assumes that all invalidations are sent in parallel, not cleaning the sharer list eagerly will not affect simulation result (despite that, zSim still clears the sharer list on clean write backs).

 ### GETS/GETX Access